NYPL/dgx-patron-creator-service/README.md

 Travis CI/CD is used to deploy the Lambda to AWS.
 Sensitive environment variables for AWS Lambda are encrypted in source control and decrypted by AWS as part of deployment.

 The Travis configuration sets up automatic deployment to NYPl's development and production AWS accounts on the `development`, `qa`, and `master` branches.
-When new code is merged into each branch, and the tests pass, Travis will deploy to the appropriate environment.
+When new code is merged into each branch, and the tests pass, Travis will deploy to the appropriate environment, using the corresponding npm script found in `package.json`.

 If any endpoints were added or updated, make sure to make the corresponding update in the AWS API Gateway.